HACK3R-CRYPTO/property-tycoon-mantle/backend/README.md

 Uses Chronicle Oracle for price feeds on Mantle Sepolia.
 60 to 80 percent less gas than other oracles.
 Critical for frequent yield calculations.
 Property value updates cost less.

 Chronicle Oracle integration is implemented in `OracleService` with methods to fetch real-time prices for USDC, USDT, ETH, and MNT (`getUSDCPrice`, `getUSDTPrice`, `getETHPrice`, `getMNTPrice`).
-However, these price feed methods are not currently being called in the application.
-The integration is ready for use but not actively utilized in this demo.
+MNT/USD price is actively used for USD conversions.
+Backend wallet must be whitelisted on Chronicle Oracle to fetch prices.

+**Active Usage:**
+- `OracleController` exposes `/api/oracle/mnt-price` endpoint
+- `PriceUpdateService` fetches MNT/USD price every 5 minutes
+- Price updates broadcast via Socket.io to all connected clients
+- Frontend receives real-time price updates without polling

 RWA property values can be fetched from Chronicle when `CHRONICLE_RWA_PROPERTY_ORACLE` is configured in `getRWAPropertyValue()` method, but this environment variable is not set.
 The system falls back to contract queries (MockRWA) when Chronicle oracle is not configured.

 YieldDistributor contract uses RWA data for yield calculation.
 If property linked to RWA, contract fetches RWA value and yield rate.
 Uses RWA data instead of property data for yield calculation.
 Automatic fallback to property data if RWA not linked or unavailable.
 All yield calculations happen on-chain via YieldDistributor contract.

 Backend yield service also uses RWA data for estimated yield calculations.
 When property is linked to RWA, backend fetches RWA value and yield rate from blockchain.
 Uses RWA data for pending yield calculations.
 Falls back to property data if RWA fetch fails.
 BigInt values are properly serialized to numbers for JSON responses.
+Property ID validation ensures only existing properties are processed.
+Property ID 0 is valid if it exists and is owned.

 Chronicle Oracle addresses on Mantle Sepolia:
 - USDC/USD: 0x9Dd500569A6e77ECdDE7694CDc2E58ac587768D0